DallasSybrowsky/JS-Quiz/README.md

 ## Background

 This homework challenge was assigned so I could build a timed coding quiz with multiple-choice questions.
 This app runs in the browser and features dynamically updated HTML and CSS powered by JavaScript code that I have written.
-It has a clean, polished, and responsive user interface.
+It has a clean, polished, and responsive user interface. **Note:** The instructor has said that our quiz doesn't need to be related to JS.

 Please see the repo at: https://github.com/DallasSybrowsky/JS-Quiz